 In the Diocese of Arlington, Forty Hours was widely celebrated following the establishment of the diocese in 1974 and has remained an important devotion in many parishes.
 In remembering our Catholic heritage during the first preparation year leading to the diocesan golden jubilee, each parish in the Diocese of Arlington will celebrate Forty Hours.

 OPENING MASS

-Forty Hours opens with the celebration of Mass, for "the celebration of the Eucharist in the sacrifice of the Mass is truly the origin and the goal of worship which is shown to the Eucharist outside Mass" (Eucharisticum Mysterium, no. 3e).
+for "the celebration of the Eucharist in the sacrifice of the Mass is truly the origin and the goal of worship which is shown to the Eucharist outside Mass" (Eucharisticum mysterium, no. 3e).

 EXPOSITION